MS0r/Flags-App/README.md

 It will take almost 2 minutes to charge all images and the information from each country found on the ISO

-The database classes and the countries classes are based on the python library [pycountry] (https://github.com/pycountry/pycountry).
+The database classes and the countries classes are based on the python library [pycountry](https://github.com/pycountry/pycountry).